-Lysine plays an important role in animal nutrition as it is a part of many metabolic processes, lysine plays an important role in animal nutrition.
+Lysine plays an important role in animal nutrition as it is a part of many metabolic processes.
 Microbial fermentation of sugar substrate is the industrial method of lysine production.
-However, feedstock supply shortage has been forcing manufacturers to consider potential of other raw materials such as cassava and methanol for production of lysine.
+However, feedstock supply shortage has been forcing manufacturers to consider the potential of other raw materials, such as cassava and methanol, for the production of lysine.

-In the year 2013, about 58% of total volume consumed was used for swine/hog.
-In addition to being the largest livestock consuming lysine, swine is also expected to be the fastest growing livestock for lysine at an estimated CAGR of 6.5% from 2014 to 2020 Growing demand for pork meat mainly in China is expected to boost demand for lysine in swine/hog.
+In the year 2014, the swine/hog segment held a share of about 57.9% of total volume.
+In addition, the segment is expected to be the fastest-growing livestock segment for lysine at an estimated CAGR of 6.5% over the forecast period.
+Growing demand for pork meat, mainly in China, is expected to boost the segment growth.

-In 2013, China was the largest consumer of the lysine market with a 31% share of total lysine consumed.
+In 2014, China was the largest consumer of lysine, accounting for a 31.0% share of total consumption.
 In terms of consumption, China was followed by Europe and North America.
-China along with being the largest market is also expected to be one of the fastest growing markets for lysine at an estimated CAGR of 7% from 2014 to 2020.
-Growing meat consumption in Brazil and Argentina is expected to fuel demand for lysine in Latin America.
+China is also expected to be one of the fastest-growing markets at an estimated CAGR of 7.0% over the forecast period.

 Growing meat consumption in Brazil and Mexico is expected to fuel demand for lysine in Latin America.
 Brazil is the leading feed producer in Latin America and is the third-largest globally.
 The country currently produces nearly 70 million tons of feed, which is primarily used in poultry and cattle.
 However, recent stagnation in feed production might hamper the product demand in the near future, while the long-term growth is highly positive considering increasing poultry and beef exports.